Monitoring, Evaluation and Learning (MEL) Business Development Analyst

 Heifer International is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, gender, gender identity, sexual orientation, age, status as a protected veteran, among other things, or status as a qualified individual with disability.

-The Business Development Analyst for MELS will be responsible for monitoring, evaluation, and learning components of project designs and proposals for major donors.
+The Monitoring, Evaluation and Learning (MEL) Business Development Analyst will be responsible for monitoring, evaluation, and learning components of project designs and proposals for major donors.
 This position will align with Heifer’s goals and methodologies and will work in collaboration with the proposal development teams and analytics team.
 This position will align with Heifer’s MEL policy and tools and prepare the monitoring, evaluation, and learning components required by donors and Heifer to show expected impacts for proposals.
-The Business Development Analyst for MELS will use the economic analysis to project targets that are within project scope, schedule, and budget.
+The Monitoring, Evaluation and Learning (MEL) Business Development Analyst will use the economic analysis to project targets that are within project scope, schedule, and budget.
 Working with project start-up teams, this position will be a strong contributor for successful project start-up; also this position will transfer over the assumptions and projections to program and monitoring, evaluation and learning managers in the field to use for work planning and successful project implementation.

 ESSENTIAL CHARACTER TRAITS

 Experienced in project design for institutional donors, major foundations, private sector partners and where financing and capital is included as part of design, with a strong orientation to detail, analytic and creative thinking, ability to high perform as a team member and deliver on time products that highlight project impacts on target groups.

 A. Responsible for Monitoring Evaluation and Learning (MEL) components during project design and MEL for proposals submitted to major donors and funders.
 (60%)

 - Prepare plans of MEL components and compliance checklist during proposal planning.